 Financial Plan for Aquaponics Farm

 Mary’s Shed has come up with an in-depth financial plan that will act as a guide on how the business will be run and managed.
 In this aquaponic farm business model, key financial parameters have been noted down.
 Ann Marie will raise capital from her personal savings and will collaborate with two investors.
+This requires make up business plan for investors.
 Prior planning how to start an aquaponic farm business, you need to know how about the expenses and costs involved to launch operations.
 A loan will also be secured to finance any budget shortage.
 Given the aquaponics profit margin, this is a business with high prospects if executed well.

 8.1 Important Assumptions